DHEA supplement benefits and side effects, dosage, danger,

 Acne can occur due to increase levels of androgens.
 There are those who are very prone to acne eruptions and they could have pimples develop within a day or two.
 I know others who have taken this androgen hormone for months and years without any skin problems.

 I started taking DHEA about 2 months ago at 20 mg per day.
 On Christmas day my blood pressure shot up higher than it has ever been at 177/80.
 However, that was nothing compared to what happened 2 weeks ago when I woke up at 4 am with a headache and a blood pressure of 226/99, which has been the peak.
 My blood pressure is now averaging 175/80.
 Before this all happened it was averaging 135/70.
 I am a 71 year old male.

 Email - My friend is 42 and took DHEA 25mg for about 2 months.
 Her breasts have started to swell painfully.
 She already needs a bigger bra size.

 High dosing for prolonged periods - many years - could theoretically increase the risk for certain cancers such as breast cancer and prostate cancer.
 It is well-known that excess exposure to many types of hormones, such as androgens, progesterone and estrogens, increases the risk for certain types of cancer.

 Hair loss side effects, thinning hair is a

-concern in men and women
+concern in men and women, hair falling out

 I took some DHEA for 2